 STEP 4 - Program your robot

-Review the map with your robot's route and the chart with the number of steps for each movement.
+Review the map with the route your team has created for your robot.
 Now your team needs to create commands for your robot to match your route.
 Write down one command that matches each arrow on your map.